iree-org/iree/docs/website/docs/index.md

 ## Workflow overview

-Using IREE involves these general steps:
+Specific examples outlining IREE's workflow can be found in the [User Getting Started Guide](./getting-started/index.md).
+Using IREE involves the following general steps:

 1. **Import your model**

-    Work in your [framework of choice](./ml-frameworks), then run your model through one of IREE's import tools.
+    Develop your program using one of the [supported frameworks](./getting-started/#supported-frameworks), then run your model using one of IREE's import tools.

 2. **Select your [deployment configuration](./deployment-configurations)**